Azure/kaito/README.md

 The following guidance assumes **Azure Kubernetes Service(AKS)** is used to host the Kubernetes cluster .

 #### Enable Workload Identity and OIDC Issuer features
-The *gpu-povisioner* controller requires the [workload identity](https://learn.microsoft.com/en-us/azure/aks/workload-identity-overview?tabs=dotnet) feature to acquire the access token to the AKS cluster.
+The *gpu-provisioner* controller requires the [workload identity](https://learn.microsoft.com/en-us/azure/aks/workload-identity-overview?tabs=dotnet) feature to acquire the access token to the AKS cluster.

 ```bash
 export RESOURCE_GROUP="myResourceGroup"